Norwegian Cruise Line Reports Results for Second Quarter 2012

-Occupancy Percentage or Load Factor.
+Occupancy Percentage.
 The ratio of Passenger Cruise Days to Capacity Days.
 A percentage in excess of 100% indicates that three or more passengers occupied some cabins.

 Passenger Cruise Days.
 The number of passengers carried for the period, multiplied by the number of days in their respective cruises.

-We use certain non-GAAP financial measures, such as Net Revenue, Net Yield and Net Cruise Cost to enable us to analyze our performance.
+We use certain non-GAAP financial measures, such as Net Revenue, Net Yield, Net Cruise Cost and Adjusted EBITDA to enable us to analyze our performance.
 We utilize Net Revenue and Net Yield to manage our business on a day-to-day basis and believe that they are the most relevant measures of our revenue performance because they reflect the revenue earned by us net of significant variable costs and are commonly used in the cruise industry to measure revenue performance.
 In measuring our ability to control costs in a manner that positively impacts net income, we believe changes in Net Cruise Cost and Net Cruise Cost Excluding Fuel to be the most relevant indicators of our performance and are commonly used in the cruise industry as a measurement of costs.
-Accordingly, we do not believe that reconciling information for such projected figures would be meaningful.
-Our use of non-GAAP financial measures may not be comparable to other companies within our industry.

 About Norwegian Cruise Line